Madusankaperera95/CourseRegistrationsystem/README.md

-# Java Maven Project
+# Java Course Registration System Project

 ## Overview
-This is a Java project managed with [Maven](https://maven.apache.org/).
-The project follows standard Maven conventions and is structured to support dependency management, build automation, and deployment.
+The Course Registration System (CRS) aims to automate the course registration process at educational institutions.
+It simplifies academic schedule management for students while providing faculty and administrative staff with an efficient way to maintain and track course and student data.
+This project is managed with Maven and follows standard conventions to support dependency management, build automation, and deployment.

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: